Netha Hussain

-Netha Hussain is a doctor and Wikipedian known for her efforts to tackle the spread of misinformation in Wikipedia about the origin of the coronavirus.
+Netha Hussain ([nɐdɐ husɐin]; born 11 June 1990) is an Indian physician and Wikipedian known for her efforts to tackle the spread of misinformation in Wikipedia about the origin of the coronavirus.

-Biography
+Life and career

 Hussain was born on 11 June 1990 in Kunnamangalam in the state of Kerala.

-Career

-Hussain embarked in her Wikipedia career in 2010 when she was still at first-year medical student at the Calicut Medical College in Kozhikode.
-She pursued her higher studies in 2016 by joining the University of Gothenburg.
+Hussain embarked in her Wikipedia career in 2010 when she was still at first-year medical student at the Calicut Medical College in Kozhikode, India.
+She pursued her higher studies in 2016 by joining the University of Gothenburg in Sweden.
 She also worked as a blogger at Huffington Post until 2018.
-In 2020, she obtained her PhD in clinical neuroscience from the University of Gothenburg.
+In 2020, she obtained her PhD in Clinical Neuroscience from the University of Gothenburg.

-In mid 2020, she began focusing on creating and curating Wikipedia articles related to the COVID-19 pandemic in English, Malayalam and Swedish language editions.
+In mid-2020, she began focusing on creating and curating Wikipedia articles related to the COVID-19 pandemic in English, Malayalam and Swedish language editions.
 She has written nearly 30 articles on Wikipedia relating to COVID-19 including List of unproven methods against COVID-19 with the purpose of preventing the spread of misinformation about the pandemic in internet and social media platforms.

-She also launched WikiProject in order to improve and expand the information regarding the topics about the efficacy of the COVID-19 vaccines and about the COVID-19 vaccine safety on Wikipedia.
+Awards

-She received the 2020 Women in Open Source Academic Award, recognising her contributions regarding disseminating and sharing medical knowledge and information in Wikipedia.
-She also received honorable special mention from the United Nations through its official Twitter handle in 2020.
-She received an honorable mention during the 2021 virtual Wikimania conference.
+In 2020, Hussain received the Women in Open Source Academic Award, recognising her contributions regarding disseminating and sharing medical knowledge and information in Wikipedia.
+She also received an honourable special mention from the United Nations through its official Twitter handle in 2020.
+In 2021, she received a Wikimedian of the Year Honourable Mention by Wikipedia co-founder Jimmy Wales during the virtual Wikimania conference.